jasonacox/tinytuya/README.md

 ### Network Scanner

 TinyTuya has a built in network scanner that can be used to find Tuya Devices on your local network.
 It will show *Address*, *Device ID* and *Version* for each device.
+Your LAN and firewall will need to allow UDP (6666, 6667 and 7000) and TCP (6668) traffic.

 ```bash
 python -m tinytuya scan